ARToulu art area opens in summer 2026!

 The ARToulu art area opens in the European Capital of Culture year 2026 and invites you to experience the joy of discovery when searching for art or encountering it by chance.
 The works in the art area pause and highlight the layered nature of the common urban space.
 The works can be found in the Oulu city center, Pikisaari, Hietasaari, Toppilansaari, Toppilansalmi, Meri-Toppila and Tuira districts.

+There will be dozens of new public artworks by thirteen artists seleceted through two open calls.
 The artworks and installations will be situated throughout the art area neighborhoods to form a route inside the city.
+Ten artists were also selected to produce a series of performances that will take place in public spaces.

 The permanent artworks will open for public in the beginning of June 2026.
 The schedule for the performances will be published on the ARToulu-website in early 2026.